 Even though it's part of my COVID-19 Soundtrack, "Ball of Confusion" was, like me, born during the Nixon years.
 Until January 20, 2017 Richard Nixon was arguably the worst American President of the modern era, but Tricky Dick has nothing on the very stable genius running our nation off the rails right now.
 If you need an example of leadership during a time of crisis, look no further than this exchange President Trump had with Peter Alexander, the White House correspondent for NBC News back on March 20th:

 Alexander: What do you say to Americans, who are watching you right now, who are scared?

 President Trump: Peter, I say (looks directly into the camera), my fellow Americans, it's okay to be scared.
-These are scary times, and we're facing a tremendous threat, a tremendous threat unlike we've ever seen.
+These are scary times, and we're facing a tremendous threat, a tremendous threat unlike we've ever seen (pauses to look at notes).
 The coronavirus doesn't hide behind a flag.
 It doesn't attack using weapons.
 Guns.
 It doesn't use planes.
 Instead, it takes the hands we use to hold our loved ones, and the mouths we use to say "I love you" and it makes them dangerous.
 Deadly.
 So you can be afraid, but you need to be strong, too.
 America has the best people.
 The best people.
 People who know how to stand up to fear.
 We did it in World War II.
 We did it on 9/11.
 I was there at Ground Zero, as you know, and I saw it.
 And we're going to do it in the days, weeks, and months, I can tell you.
 I can promise you, my fellow Americans, that my administration is going to throw everything we have at the coronavirus, and with your help, we're going to win.
 So stay home, stay safe, and stay strong.